Hands-on, industry-relevant skills

 - Visualize and communicate design in both 2 and 3 dimensions

-- Use current architectural tools and software common
+- Use current architectural tools and software common in industry

 - Contribute individually and as part of a team in a professional architectural environment

 Architectural technologists have excellent presentation and communication skills in order to present drawings and plans to clients, consultants, and management teams.
 Throughout the program, you will develop your word processing, visual presentation and business communication skills.

 Second-year students with good academic standing are placed in architectural design offices for a 1 week period to receive mentorship in the professional work environment.